Iran has expanded sensitive nuclear work - UN agency

 Israeli Defence Minister Ehud Barak has warned that the Islamic state's nuclear research could soon pass into what he called a "zone of immunity," protected from outside disruption.

-Ashton, who represents global powers - the United States, Russia, China, Germany, France and Great Britain - in stalled talks with Iran, also urged Tehran to cooperate fully with the IAEA.
+Ashton, who represents the United States, Russia, China, Germany, France and Britain in stalled talks with Iran, also urged Tehran to cooperate fully with the IAEA.

 "The findings of this new IAEA report contribute to further increased concerns on the exclusively peaceful nature of the Iranian nuclear programme," Ashton's spokeswoman said.